 - Ruptured spleen.
-If your spleen ruptures due to a severe abdominal injury or because of enlargement of your spleen (splenomegaly), the result may be life-threatening, internal bleeding.
-Splenectomy is frequently required to treat a ruptured spleen.
+If your spleen ruptures due to a severe abdominal injury or because of an enlarged spleen (splenomegaly), the result may be life-threatening, internal bleeding.

 - Blood disorder.
-Severe cases of certain blood disorders, such as idiopathic thrombocytopenic purpura (ITP), polycythemia vera, thalassemia and sickle cell anemia, may require splenectomy.
-But splenectomy is typically used only after other treatments have failed to reduce the symptoms of these disorders.
+Blood disorders that may be treated with splenectomy include idiopathic thrombocytopenic purpura, polycythemia vera, thalassemia and sickle cell anemia.
+But splenectomy is typically performed only after other treatments have failed to reduce the symptoms of these disorders.

 - Infection.
-A severe infection or a large collection of pus surrounded by inflammation (abscess) within your spleen that doesn't respond to other treatment may require splenectomy.
+A severe infection or a large collection of pus surrounded by inflammation (abscess) in your spleen may require spleen removal if it doesn't respond to other treatment.

 - Cyst or tumor.
 Noncancerous cysts or tumors inside the spleen may require splenectomy if they become large or are difficult to remove completely.

 Your doctor may also remove the spleen to help diagnose a condition, especially if you have an enlarged spleen and he or she can't determine why.

 - AskMayoExpert.
 Spleen disorders and splenectomy.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Barbara Woodward Lips Patient Education Center.
 Preparing for surgery to remove your child's spleen.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.

 - Barbara Woodward Lips Patient Education Center.
 Splenectomy: Spleen removal.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.